Go 1.26

 The change was given the code name Green Tea GC though the changes are more about the data structures used for the heap than changes to the garbage collection strategy.

-Nothing much has changed with GTGC except that it is now the default.
+Nothing much has changed with GTGC from the Go 1.25 experiment except that it is now the default.

 If you think the change is causing issues then, in Go 1.26, you can go back to the old one by setting the experiment nogreenteagc.
 Of course, you should file an issue, with a code example (if possible)